 When investors are worried about growth and feel that recession is looming, they start investing in (safe assets) long-term Treasury bonds which drives longer-term bond prices higher, and pushes yield lower.

-Inversely, the demand for short-term bond falls, which drives the prices lower.
+Inversely, the demand for short-term bond falls, which drives the prices to lower.

 Historically, economic recessions occur when the spread between the 10-year yield and the two-year yield is less than zero.